e-CLOSE/Toolbox/Tools/Wooclap.md

 - Subscription mode: Freemium
 - Platform: Web
-- Tested by: UAH (Elisa)
+- Tested by: UAH (Elisa); UAH (imyelmo)
-- Comments: Allow the generation of sets of questions to be posed to students interactively
+- Comments: Allow the generation of sets of questions to be posed to students interactively which can be integrated into Power Point and Google Slides.

 ## References (links, howtos, tutorials, bibliography, sites, etc.)